fabio914/RealityMixer/README.md

  - [ ] Improve the calibration screen and fix the positioning of the controller models;

- - [ ] Add a "green screen mode" that will allow the user to use the app with a regular green screen, allowing the app to run on devices without an A12 chip;

 ## Wishlist

 These are features that could be implemented in the future: